jorgetovar/terraform-module-gotchas/README.md

 Therefore, the module should be able to read files from its folder instead of the one where we are currently executing the commands.

-We can leverage the path variables of terraform to read the files that are in the module folder.
-The path variables are:
+We can leverage the path variables of terraform to read the files that are in the module folder.The path variables are :

-- Path.module: The path to the module folder
+- Path.module : The path to the module folder
-- Path.root: The path to the root module folder
+- Path.root : The path to the root module folder
-- Path.cwd: The path to the current working directory
+- Path.cwd : The path to the current working directory

 ```hcl
 templatefile("${path.module}/${element(local.templates, count.index)}"